Lesley Reece AM

 Board Member

-Stephen Bevis is Communications Manager at Perth Festival, where he is responsible for promoting the Festival and building relationships with diverse stakeholders including artists, audiences, corporate and public partners, donors and the general public.
+Stephen Bevis is a former Communications Manager at Perth Festival, where he was responsible for promoting the Festival and building relationships with diverse stakeholders including artists, audiences, corporate and public partners, donors and the general public.

 Before joining Perth Festival, Stephen was Arts Editor at The West Australian newspaper for 10 years from 2006 to 2016.
 In that time, he worked to elevate the profile of the arts sector as integral to the comprehensive news and current affairs coverage of a modern, interconnected society and economy.
 His other roles during a 25-year career as a journalist at The West Australian included Editor of the West Magazine, Deputy Foreign Editor, News Editor, State political reporter and Canberra correspondent.